SK124/Bird-Classification-Using-CNNs/README.md

 maybe because the dataset we were dealing with was too small for big architectures.
 For these architecture's implementations fast.ai library was used.Data Augmentation was done to avoid overfitting as much as possible using fast.ai Imagelist.

 Results are as follows:

-**Vgg16 with batchnorm​** : Maximum accuracy of 39% accuracy kept on oscillating back and forth but did not move above 39% in any of the epochs.
+**Vgg16 with batchnorm​** :
+Maximum accuracy of 39% accuracy kept on oscillating back and forth but did not move above 39% in any of the epochs.

 ![image](https://user-images.githubusercontent.com/47039231/96599930-09cf9100-130e-11eb-9f52-70454ff934f8.png)

-**Resnet 18 :** ​ **​** It also did not perform well, got an mere accuracy of 20% and did not converge any further,image size was changed to as described in paper to fit the model.
+**Resnet 18 :** ​ **​**
+It also did not perform well, got an mere accuracy of 20% and did not converge any further,image size was changed to as described in paper to fit the model.

 ![image](https://user-images.githubusercontent.com/47039231/96600043-25d33280-130e-11eb-8871-a8d4fe5b0848.png)

 **Resnet 50 :**

-​Resnet 50: It got an accuracy of about 70% , it did not improve any further.
-Since it’s a much deeper network different types of augmentations were done like warping, random lightning Unfortunately I do not have the performance picture
+​Resnet 50: It got an accuracy of about 70%.
+It did not improve any further.
+Since it’s a much deeper network different types of augmentations were done like warping, random lightning Unfortunately, I do not have the performance picture.

 **Snapshot From Notebook**